marcesher/learn/go/getting-started.md

     - Revel seems to be popular, and Martini was recommended to me as the current hotness.
 Gorilla was also recommended, as it's a toolkit and not a framework.

-1. How are people "watching" files have having them auto built / installed?
+1. How are people "watching" files have having them auto built / installinstalled?
 This manual reinstall bullshit is.... bullshit.

   - It looks like some of the web frameworks, such as Revel, handle this.
   - What else if you're working on non-web apps?